Victoria Pile

 Victoria Pile, also known as Vicky Pile, is a British comedy writer, director and producer, most noted as the creator of two Channel 4 comedy programmes, the sketch show Smack the Pony and the sitcom Green Wing.

+Early life

-She began her career writing for Not the Nine O'Clock News whilst still a student at University of Sussex.
+Pile began her career writing for Not the Nine O'Clock News whilst still a student at University of Sussex.
 She has also written for Spitting Image and CBBC.